 You can air fry or bake the leftover pakora until they are crispy again.

 I also do not recommend making the batter and storing it.
 It becomes watery after some time.
-If you still have some leftover batter, then add some gram flour to correct its texture and then fry the pakoras.
+If you still have some leftover batter, add some gram flour to correct its texture and fry the pakoras.

 You Might Also Like